AgnieszkaRaczynska/Blog-website/README.md

 # Blog created in Python Django

 Project created in Django 4.1.3.
-Blog system for blog posts creation with some css elements.
+Blog system for blog posts creation with some CSS elements.

 ## Features